 On first approach to Southall, the two glass greenhouses stand as welcoming beacons.
-They’re part of Chef Tyler Brown’s vision of marrying traditional agriculture with modern technology.
+They’re part of our vision of marrying traditional agriculture with modern technology.

 The Southall farm team has been thinning the tree canopy to allow the right amount of sunlight in, while removing invasives and replacing them with layers of food.
 This part of the farm faces south, which is the best light for growing perennial edibles among mast-producing hardwoods.
 Here you’ll find multiple species of chestnuts alongside dozens of native azaleas.
 Different livestock will be rotated through on a well-timed schedule, allowing everything to work together collaboratively.

 Experience equals knowledge for our farm team – understanding that an inch of rain provides 43,000 gallons of water on an acre of land, and that when it thunders over the buttercups in a warm February, a late frost is sure to follow in April – and when the kestrels return in March, it’s time to plant the onions.
 They’ve learned how to get blooms in 60 days from a native pipe vine that will attract the pollinating butterflies far more quickly than the two years it would take if the seed were left to its own devices.